Should I Get A Lawyer After A Hit-and-Run?

 Your Lawyer Can Negotiate A Fair Settlement With The Insurance Company

-Why You Need A Car Accident Lawyer California Trusts
+Why Work With A Car Accident Lawyer In California

-• Investigate the crash and work to locate the driver.
+• Investigate the crash and potentially help police locate the driver.

 • File an insurance claim or lawsuit pursuing compensation if the driver is located.

-• Provide legal advice to avoid any mistakes that can damage your claim.
-Staying off social media is one standard advice we will give, among many others.
+• Help you avoid any mistakes that can potentially damage your claim.
+Staying off social media is one tip we may give, among others.

 • Estimate the value of your claim.
-Doing so involves reviewing your losses, and your insurance policy, and assessing your future expenses.
+Doing so involves reviewing your current and future losses, as well as your insurance policy.

-• Handle the entire claim process.
-We can preserve evidence, file paperwork, and stay on top of relevant deadlines.
-We will also ensure your paperwork is error-free to avoid delays or dismissals.
+• Handle the entire claims process.
+We can preserve evidence, file paperwork, and track relevant deadlines.
+We will aim to prepare all necessary documents to reduce the risk of unnecessary delays or case dismissal.

-• Answer all your questions, whether about your case or how to handle your medical bills.
-Our staff is here to provide you with the answers you need.
+• Answer your questions, whether about your case or how to handle your medical bills.
+Our staff is here to address any legal concerns you may have during the claims process.

 • Work with a private investigator to locate the runaway driver.